 Bangladesh has an enormous variety of food catering to all budgets.
-Bangladeshi food is similar to Indian food, lots of curry based dishes, soups, vegetables, roti and chai.
+Bangladeshi food is similar to Indian food, with lots of curry-based dishes, soups, vegetables, roti and chai.

 Although contrary to in India, Bangladeshis eat a lot of meat (mutton, chicken, and beef).
-Many popular fast food chains from U.S. such as KFC and Burger King can also be spotted readily.
+Many popular fast-food chains from the U.S. such as KFC and Burger King can also be spotted readily.
 Bangladesh-Chinese fusion restaurants serving fantastic cuisines can be tried by food lovers.

 For vegetarians, and especially Hindus, beef-free restaurants can be a bit difficult to find, but there are few Indian restaurants where one can get vegetarian food in a beef-free environment.